Dog pregnancy

 Confirming pregnancy

-Unfortunately, there is no blood or urine test available to determine whether a bitch is pregnant, like in humans.
+Unfortunately, there is no blood or urine test available to determine whether a female dog is pregnant, like in humans.
 There are a number of other ways to confirm the pregnancy.

-• The bitch’s stomach circumference will gradually increase.
+- The female dog’s stomach circumference will gradually increase.
 By feeling the stomach between +/- day 26 and day 30, the veterinarian may be able to feel the foetuses in the dog’s uterus.
 However, this is not always reliable because it depends on the stomach contents of the dog whether these foetuses can be felt in the uterus.
 For example, when the dog has a very full bladder, this can make the examination more difficult.

-• At the end of pregnancy, the milk glands will swell up and in the last days of pregnancy the bitch will start to produce milk.
+- At the end of pregnancy, the milk glands will swell up and in the last days of pregnancy the female dog will start to produce milk.

 Duration of pregnancy